ardacetinkaya/aws-api-gateway-with-lambda-infra/README.md

 ## A learning journey for AWS API Gateway and Lambda w/ Terraform

+- I don't have any experience with `AWS Lambda` and `AWS API Gateway`
+    - So this is a simple repo. that I try to dig a little more.
+- For `AWS Lambda` functions I have choosen .NET Platform to see what is required for .NET aspect
+    - I have also tried `Amazon.Lambda.Tools` tool for .NET

+    > dotnet tool update -g Amazon.Lambda.Tools

+    - I have done with standart ASP.NET Core Web API and with some other project templates that can be installed via;

+    > dotnet new --install Amazon.Lambda.Templates

+- Also for deployments and container image builds, `GitHub Actions` are used

 - All provision is done with a bash `provision.sh`
     - It is a simple wrapper for `terraform` to have easy management of resource provosioning